(Updated January 15, 2025)

 This will be especially important moving forward, as many restaurants and retail stores during the pandemic shifted their own business models to serve customers’ demands for better speed, quality, variety, and more.
 As a result, c-stores are being forced to provide a whole new level of convenience.

-This means making every visit as smooth and easy as possible, in every product and experience category, from increasing contactless purchase options (at the pump and through apps, for example) and offering curbside pick-up to ensuring shelves are well-stocked with high-demand items and bathrooms are clean.
+This means making every visit as smooth, enjoyable, and easy as possible in every product and experience category.
+This includes increasing contactless purchase options (at the pump and through apps, for example), offering curbside pick-up, ensuring shelves are well-stocked with high-demand items, and ensuring cleanliness in the store.

 2. Expand Healthy Food Offerings

 During the pandemic, convenience stores were considered essential businesses.
 People came to rely on their local c-stores for basic household, fridge, and pantry staples.
-Locations that did best responded to this need by expanding their food offerings to include more groceries, ready-to-go meals, and healthier options.
-This ensured they could meet the needs of all local shoppers as an accessible one-stop-shop for any snack or meal, or even the week’s groceries.
-Adding or expanding the range of healthy and fresh foods available can eliminate the need for customers to visit multiple locations to meet all of their everyday needs.
+Locations that did best responded to this need by expanding their food offerings to include more groceries and ready-to-go meals.
+This ensured they could meet the needs of all local shoppers as an accessible one-stop shop for any snack or meal, or even the week’s groceries.

 3. Support Electric Vehicle Growth

-Anticipating a surge in EVs on the road, convenience stores should look to add chargers to power these vehicles.
+Anticipating a continued surge in EVs on the road, convenience stores should look to add chargers to power these vehicles if they haven’t already.
 The good news is the Alternative Fuel Infrastructure Tax Credit is available to businesses for EV charger hardware and EV charger installation costs.

 4. Practice Smart Energy Management